paultopia/csv2md/README.md

 (You'll have to move that first table delimiter line down if the first line of your csv is intended to be a heading.)

+Sends to stdout by default, will need to be piped into a file to keep it.

 ## What is it?

-It's a script.
+It's a small command-line executable.
 It happens to be written in [Clojure](http://clojure.org/).